tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/clip_by_asset.rst

 1. Stub out New Method for Uploading Shapefiles to GEE
 ======================================================

+In this step you will stub out a new GEE method called ``upload_shapefile_to_gee`` that will be responsible for uploading the shapefile provided by the user as an asset to GEE.

 1. Create new ``upload_shapefile_to_gee`` function in :file:`gee/methods.py` with the following contents:

 .. code-block:: python